boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 [11] Once again there will be sounds of joy and gladness and the glad celebrations of brides and grooms.
 Once again people will bring their thank offerings to the temple of the Lord and will say, “Give thanks to the Lord of Heaven’s Armies.
 For the Lord is good and his unfailing love lasts forever.”
 For I, the Lord, affirm that I will restore the land to what it was in days of old.’
 [12] “I, the Lord of Heaven’s Armies, say: ‘This place will indeed lie in ruins.
 There will be no people or animals in it.
 But there will again be in it and in its towns sheepfolds where shepherds can rest their sheep.
 [13] I, the Lord, say that shepherds will once again count their sheep as they pass into the fold.
 They will do this in all the towns in the hill country, the foothills, the Negev, the territory of Benjamin, the villages surrounding Jerusalem, and the towns of Judah.’

+### The Lord Reaffirms His Covenant with David, Israel, and Levi

 [14] “I, the Lord, affirm: ‘The time will certainly come when I will fulfill my gracious promise concerning the nations of Israel and Judah.
 [15] In those days and at that time I will raise up for them a righteous descendant of David.
 [16] Under his rule Judah will enjoy safety and Jerusalem will live in security.
 At that time Jerusalem will be called “The Lord has provided us with justice.”